US foreign aid freeze sends shock waves around the world – DW – 01/31/2025

 The US has been funding the campaign, which is estimated to have saved the lives of 45,000 children below the age of 5, since the 1990s.

-Vitamin A deficiency can not only contribute to blindness but makes people more susceptible to diseases such as measles, malaria or diarrhea.
+Vitamin A deficiency can contribute to blindness, but also makes people more susceptible to diseases such as measles, malaria or diarrhea.

 Trump's "America First" agenda requires that only projects that can be proven to be making the US itself more secure and prosperous be funded in the future.

-"That’s what this pause is focused on: being good stewards of tax dollars," Leavitt stated.
+"That’s what this pause is focused on: being good stewards of tax dollars," Leavitt said.

 She also claimed that "there was about to be 50 million taxpayer dollars that went out the door to fund condoms in Gaza," providing no evidence.
 Fact checkers have expressed doubt about the assertion.